 The EnergyClaim Foundation is suing the Dutch government for damages, on behalf of victims of the unlawful behaviour of the Dutch government regarding EPA (Energy Performance Advice), energy labels and energy savings.

-The EnergyClaim has grown to 100 companies claiming (an estimated)than 79 million euro’s from the State of The Netherlands.
+The EnergyClaim has grown to 100 companies claiming (an estimated) more than 80 million euro’s from the State of The Netherlands.

 EnergyClaim summoned The State on 14 november 2012.
 Our case came before the Court of The Hague (the ‘City of Justice’).
 The 3 judges who decided to hear our case were taken off the case and replaced.
 After several further delays, the court hearing finally took place on 14 november 2013.
 The lawyer representing the State, mr. Ronald van den Tweel, stated that the EPBD had been implemented “on time and correctly” in The Netherlands.

 On 14 may 2014 judges L. Alwin, D.R.
 Glass en M.J.
-Van Cleef-Metsaars announced their virdict.
-Our claims were rejected and EnergyClaim was ordered to pay costs.
-EnergyClaim disputes the verdict, and is appealing the decision before the higher court (Gerechtshof).
-Our legal team remains confident that the EnergyClaim will be succesful.
+Van Cleef-Metsaars announced their verdict.
+Our demands were rejected and EnergyClaim was ordered to pay costs.

 On 7 august 2014 EnergyClaim brought the case before the Superior Court of The Hague (Gerechtshof).
-Our appeal requests that the Court overturns the virdict of the Lower court and concludes in favour of EnergyClaim.
+Our appeal demanded that the Court overturns the verdict of the Lower court and concludes in favour of EnergyClaim.
 On 7 july 2015 EnergyClaim completed the delivery of all required documents to the High Court.

 On 25 februari 2016 Dutch minister Stef Blok issued an announcement that the European Commission has approved the Dutch energy label system.
 If that were correct, that would mean that The Netherlands finally fulfilled its duties after 10 years of non-compliance.
-But is that true?
-Please read Peter Teffers’ article on https://euobserver.com/institutional/132469 .
+Journalist Peter Teffers’ explains how The Netherlands has still not complied with the EPBD in https://euobserver.com/institutional/132469 .

-On 22 july 2016 the European Commission started a 4th infringement procedure against The Netherlands, for non-compliance with the EPBD, specifically the lack of correct implementation of an energy performance certificate.
+On 22 july 2016 the European Commission started a 4th infringement procedure against The Netherlands, for non-compliance with the EPBD, specifically the failure to implement an energy performance certificate that complies with the EPBD.

-The Superior Court of The Hague held a hearing on 23 january 2017, in which the State maintains its view that the EPBD was implemented on time and correctly, and that the Dutch energylabels are legally valid.
+The Superior Court of The Hague held a hearing on 23 january 2017, in which the State maintained its view that the EPBD was implemented on-time and correctly, and that the Dutch energylabels are legally valid.
 EnergyClaim submitted proof of the opposite to the court, but the court rejected 7 important documents which EnergyClaim had submitted to disprove the State’s arguments.

 The Dutch government has not implementd article 7 of the European Energy Performance of Buildings Directive EPBD (2002/91/EC) in accordance with the directive.
 Article 7 concerns the right of an (interested) buyer or renter of a building to be informed about the energy performance of the home or building by means of Energy Performance Certificate, which includes an objective, professional advice on the costs, benefits and effects of measures that will improve the energy performance.
 The directive aims to stimulate energy savings in buildings.
 The ideal moment to apply energy saving measures is the transaction moment, when a home gets a new owner or a new user.
 The Energy Performance Certificate is meant to stimulate awareness, interest, desire and action that lead to energy saving measures.

 The EPBD is based in large part on Dutch practices which were already in place in 2002, including EPA: the Energy Performance Advice.
-In fact, the energy performance certificate which should accompany any building that is offered for sale or for rent, essentially refers to an EPA.
+In fact, the energy performance certificate which should accompany any building that is offered for sale or for rent, contains the same information as an EPA.
 An EPA is a professional and objective analysis of the energy performance of a building or house, including an advice on how to improve the energy performance in a responsible way.
 An independent, objective EPA enables the owner or user to improveme a building in a responsible manner.
 An EPA is important, because it provides a crucial cost-benefit analysis, and it helps to prevent damage to the building or its internal climate.

 For reasons which are still unclear, the Dutch government decided to hurt the EPA-sector, starting in 2002.
-The government gradually ceased the promotion and development of EPA, and virtually stopped stimulating energy savings.
+The government gradually ceased the promotion, stimulation and development of EPA, and virtually stopped stimulating energy savings with a subsidy-scheme (that was a clever, self-financing long-term policy of the government).
 The market demand for EPA should have been more than 50 million euros per year, but the demand dried up after 2003.
 EPA-companies were financially damaged and many of them ceased operations.

 In 2006 The Netherlands should have implemented all of the EPBD, including energy performance certification of buildings.
 But it failed to do so, citing the undesirable “administrative costs” as the main argument.
 Curiously, the government ignored the tremendous benefits of promoting energy savings for the economy, the citizens, and especially the environment.

-Since the end of 2007, over 350 organizations invested in certification (many for the second time) to make EPA’s and issue energy labels.
+Since the end of 2007, hundreds of organizations invested in certification (many for the second time) to make EPA’s and issue energy labels.
 They jumped at the renewed market opportunity.
 Most of them did so in good faith, believing that the demand for their services would justify the effort and investment.

 But the result of the “minimalistic” implementation was that in 2008 the Dutch system of “energy labels” encountered much resistance and was effectively rejected by the market.
 The officially prescribed labels have many shortcomings, including serious quality issues which undermine their credibility.

 Although energy labels are ‘obligatory’ by law, there are no sanctions (fines) if people disobey the law.
 The most peculiar aspect of the law was the decision to make non-compliance an option for realtors, renters and sellers of homes.
 If they chose to ignore the “law”, there are no sanctions.
 So effectively there is no need or incentive to obey the law!!
-Fewer than 16% of homes are sold with an energy label!
-And the image of the energy label remains negative, because of the serious (and hidden) faults in the system.
+Fewer than 16% of homes were sold with an energy label! (in 2008) And the image of the energy label continued to be negative, because of the serious (obvious and hidden) faults in the system.

 The government argued that a systems of sanctions was not necessary, because it would stimulate the market to comply with the law in other ways (awareness campaigns and communication, subsidies, connected policies such as a link between energy performance and taxes, etc.).
 But as the government itself had sabotaged the quality and effectiveness of energy labels, the (limited) stimulation had little effect.
 In practice, over 80% of rentals and sales of homes took place without an energy label being involved.

-So the Dutch government pushed ahead anyway and implemented the unaccredited system.
-This resulted in the making of more than 2.5 million unaccredited and therefore illegal energy labels, primarily for rental homes owned by housing corporations.
-(Note: finally, in 2013 the Council of Accreditation decided to accredit 5 Certification Institutions for the ‘scope’ of energy labels.
+This resulted in the making of more than 2.5 million unaccredited and therefore invalid energy labels, primarily for rental homes owned by housing corporations.
+(Note: finally, in 2013 the Council of Accreditation accredited 5 Certification Institutions for the ‘scope’ of energy labels.
 But, according to a study by EnergyClaim, there are at least 12 reasons why energy labels have been, and are still legally invalid).
+The courts refused to Judge these points.

 The Dutch government in 2008 reacted to bad publicity by announcing that a “new energy label” would be introduced in January 2009.
 That did not happen.
 A new minister announced that the “renewed” label would be introduced in October 2009 (probably).
-Finally, in 2010, a totally different energy label was introduced, in spite of many warnings that it (again) had serious shortcomings.
+Finally, in 2010, a totally different energy label was introduced, in spite of many warnings that it (again) had serious shortcomings and the accreditation problems persisted.
 Indeed the market did not respond well, and in 2011 the government announced that a(nother!!) new label would probably be introduced in 2012.

-Starting in the second half of 2009, the government finally started to promote energy savings in a somewhat more serious way.
-It introduced a subsidy for home owners who bought a ‘tailored advice’ (with an energy label).
+In mid-2009, the government finally provided some stimulation for EPA and energy labels in a somewhat more serious way.
+It introduced a subsidy for home owners who bought a ‘tailor-made (custom) advice’ (similar to EPA) with an energy label.
 Unfortunately, a substantial portion of the available subsidies was wasted.
-Many millions of euros were not paid to home-owners seeking advice, but given to a small group of intermediaries/companies who promised to hand out a ’free’ advice to home owners.
+Many millions of euros were not paid as subsidies to home-owners seeking advice, but given to a small group of intermediaries/companies who promised to hand out a ’free’ advice to home owners.
 As a result, the demand for the services of EPA-companies virtually ceased – again - in 2010.
 The Dutch National ombudsman confirmed the improper use of the subsidies, and recommended that the government financially compensates EPA-companies who suffered damages.
 The government ignored the recommendations by the ombudsman and refused to compensate.

 The EnergyClaim started in 2007, when it became increasinly clear that the Dutch government would not comply with the EPBD-directive, and the damage to EPA-companies would continue to increase.
 The EnergyClaim committee sought compensation and justice for the victims of the Dutch government’s behavior and counter-productive policies.
 Hundreds of companies have been damaged.